TempeHS/2025-Game-Design-Feedback/Hugo/feedback.md

 ## Overall Summary

-Your project, "Godhood," demonstrates a high level of C# programming skill, particularly in the creation of a sophisticated and responsive character controller.
-You have focused on quality to create a highly polished core experience, and your documentation is exceptional—a model of clarity, detail, and professionalism.
+Your project, "Godhood," features a well-implemented character controller that uses advanced C# techniques.
+The documentation is well-organized and clearly presents the project's features.

 ## Assessment Breakdown